sergiosja/flashcards/README.md

 To create new categories and topics, enter a title and press enter.
 No buttons!

-To create a new card, press the + sign to the left of a topic and enter a title and an answer, before pressing the button underneath the text area.
+To create a new card, press the + sign to the right of a topic and enter a title and an answer, before pressing the button underneath the textarea.

 To toggle the visibility of a card's answer, press space.
-To swipe through the cards, use the left- and right arrow keys.
+To swipe through the cards, use the left and right arrow keys.
 Again, no buttons!

 That's it really